A spectral equivalent condition of the $P$-polynomial property for association schemes: Proof of Theorem

-for each $i\in \{1,2,\ldots ,d\}$.
+for each $h\in \{1,2,\ldots ,d\}$.
 By Theorem~\ref{thm:main_thm}, $\mathfrak{X}$ is a $P$-polynomial association scheme with respect to $A_1$.

-\textbf{Acknowledgments.} Both of authors are supported by the fellowship of the Japan Society for the Promotion of Science.
-The authors thank Edwin van Dam for pointing out that the value in Theorem~\ref{thm:main_thm} can be expressed by the predistance polynomial.
+\textbf{Acknowledgments.} The authors thank Edwin van Dam for pointing out that the value in Theorem~\ref{thm:main_thm} can be expressed by predistance polynomials, and the referees for some useful suggestions that improved the presentation.
 The authors are also grateful to Kazumasa Nomura, Hajime Tanaka and Paul Terwilliger for careful reading and insightful comments.
+The second author was supported by JSPS KAKENHI Grant Number 25800011.